jimrthy/frereth-client/doc/architecture.md

 minimize open Server ports.
 Which means that worlds really have to share a socket.

 Well, they don't have to.
 This is something to keep in mind.
+Even if they all go over the same port, each could use its own Socket.

-Having 1 socket to each World seems like it would be very inefficient if they're all going over the same port, but it would make the actual connection management code simpler/easier.
+That seems like it would be very inefficient if they're all going over the same port, but it would make the actual connection management code simpler/easier.
+So it's worth experimenting to see what sort of impact it actually has.

 ### common.async-zmq.EventPair